dnsosa/dnsosa.github.io/contact.md

   <img src="https://dnsosa.github.io/assets/images/DanGlasses.png" width="400" class="rounded"/>
 </div>

-Please don't hesitate to <strong><a href="mailto:contact@dansosa.me">reach out</a></strong> if you would like to learn more about any of my previous projects or are interested in working together in the future!
+Please don't hesitate to <b><a href="mailto:contact@dansosa.me">reach out</a></b> if you would like to learn more about any of my previous projects or are interested in working together in the future.

 <div class="contact-image">
   <img src="https://dnsosa.github.io/assets/images/MNIcon.png" width="40" class="rounded"/>